clerk/clerk-docs/CONTRIBUTING.md

 > [!NOTE]
 > Callouts can be distracting when people are quickly skimming a page.
 So only use them if the information absolutely should not be missed!

 Callout syntax is based on [GitHub's markdown "alerts"](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts).
 To add a callout, use a special blockquote line specifying the callout type, followed by the callout information in a standard blockquote.
-Five types of callouts are available:
+Six types of callouts are available:

 ```mdx
 > [!NOTE]